Why Your Service Area Business Doesn’t Show Up Everywhere on Google Maps

 Do City Pages On My Website Help Map Rankings?

+Yes they can support your Google Business Profile performance.
 Well-written city pages strengthen relevance and brand signals.
 They don’t directly change distance, but they support discovery and can lift Map performance over time.

 When Should I Add A New Location?